 Resources for implementing high-quality physical activity programs within California Department of Education–funded after school programs.

-A guide to assist grantees to create an operational design of an after school program within the framework of the requirements defined in statute.
+A guide to assist grantees to create an operational design of an expanded learning program within the framework of the requirements defined in statute.

 - Direct Services and Administrative Costs Guidance